Skip to Main Content

 The bottom line

-Now that you know the difference between your credit card’s outstanding balance and your card’s statement balance, you’re positioned to make informed decisions about your credit and your finances.
-Your best bet is to make sure you always pay your statement balance in full each month to avoid interest.
-However, you can also pay extra toward your outstanding balance in order to stay ahead of your spending and avoid long-term debt.
+Understanding your outstanding balance is important for you to continually pay your statement balance in full each month and avoid interest.
+However, you can also pay extra toward your outstanding balance to stay ahead of your spending and avoid long-term debt.